-“Sideways” (Yol Kenari in original title) could be a masterpiece,.
+Sideways (2017) (Yol Kenari in original title) could have been a masterpiece.
 Instead, it’s a chore to sit through.

 The Turkish director Taifun Pirselimoglu tells a story of a small village, crammed between a sinister forest and sea.
 Soon the villagers start to notice strange things that are happening – fires burst out out of nowhere, a huge cruise ship is stationed near the coast.
 People are becoming more and more frightened and once a newcomer comes round to work in a coffee shop, some of them see their Savior in him.